wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 ## PROBLEM 3.
 Secrets remain in prior commit history

+PROTIP: If a file is deleted using `git rm` and a commit is made, a vestige of that data still exist in the repository's <strong>history</strong> (.git folder).

 <a name="RemoveHistory"></a>

 ## SOLUTION 3.
 Remove secrets in prior commit history on GitHub

-What if you found out that your private data has been exposed in a GitHub repo?

-PROTIP: If a file is deleted using `git rm` and a commit is made, a vestige of that data still exist in the repository's <strong>history</strong> (.git folder).

 Utility program <a target="_blank" href="http://rtyley.github.io/bfg-repo-cleaner/">
    BFG Repo-Cleaner</a>